Benefits of Solitude and How to Get the Most from Your Alone Time

 Time to rest

-One of the primary benefits to alone time is that it gives you a chance to unwind and for your mind to rest and restore.
+One of the primary benefits of alone time is that it gives you a chance to unwind and for your mind to rest and restore.
 When you’re constantly on the go, whether it’s work, meeting up with friends and family, or having to deal with personal tasks, you don’t have the time to really clear your mind.
 When you’re by yourself, you have the chance to refocus without any distractions, which can be rejuvenating.

 Chance to find your own voice

 Have you noticed that when you spend time with others, it’s easier to become influenced by them?
-Whether it’s going to places others choose or making decisions based on what other people will enjoy the most, often we go along with other people out of ease or simplicity.
+Whether it’s going to places others choose or making decisions based on what other people will enjoy the most, we often go along with other people out of ease or simplicity.

 But when you’re alone, you have the chance to really think about what you want and the decisions that will make you happiest.
 That might be in the moment, or it might be longer-term goals and plans for your life in general.